 Accommodation options during industrial placement

 It is very likely that you will find or have found industrial placement and need to move from your university city.
-The issue is, you’ve found a placement that will help you earn, however you haven’t got that before you start your placement and yet have to put down a hefty deposit, pay the first month’s rent upfront and pay for the move!
+The issue is, unlike countries like the US or Canada that offer housing for industrial type work – you may have found a placement that will help you earn, however you haven’t got that before you start your placement and yet have to put down a hefty deposit, pay the first month’s rent upfront and pay for the move!

 Before you move, try this two options: